kirstyrichmond/be-nc-games/README.md

 $ npm start
 ```

-As the output of this API is in JSON, you can download the following chrome extension to make the JSON text more huamn-readable.
+As the output of this API is in JSON, you can download the following chrome extension to make the JSON text more human-readable.

 https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh